studiochampgauche/headless-react-wordpress-boilerplate/README.md

 # Our WordPress Boilerplate
-Build immersive 2D or 3D WordPress websites Awwwards in "no time" with our Boilerplate and Core Plugin.
+Build immersive 2D or 3D WordPress websites Awwwards in "no time" with our Boilerplate.

 ## Guide